CaraJDonnelly/CaraJDonnelly.github.io/_posts/2020-04-20-covid-19-release-lockdown.markdown

 We should wait for several more weeks to see what happens in Denmark and Germany.
 Those countries have decided that reopening schools is the right thing to do.
 I think they are right, but maybe they are wrong.
-We should start preparing to reopen schools and only do if nothing goes wrong in those countries.
+We should start preparing to reopen schools and only do so if nothing goes wrong in those countries.
+We would need to make sure we had enough PPE for teachers and other school workers too.
+Since [health workers in the UK haven't had enough PPE](https://www.ft.com/content/c462d350-f1ab-4013-86c5-e5d9dc88df97) we probably don't have enough PPE to reopen schools yet.

 ### Keeping children safe